dilshankarunarathne/spring-boot-notes/README.md

 ##### Key Components:

 * Repository Interface
 A Spring Data repository, regardless if its based on a RDBMS system or a NoSQL system, provides the methods needed to access the data.
+It is built using an extention of the Spring class